Project

 Actions #4

-Updated by silfong over 10 years ago
+Updated by silfong about 11 years ago

 Why can't Dolphin act like other emulators, such as PPSSPP and PCSX2? they don't require configuration of screen resolution & refresh rate, but just use the current screen resolution & refresh rate when switch to full screen.